Admins / Consultants / RevOps / Sales Cloud

 Planning Your Way

-Even better, if you are lucky enough and your organization has already purchased the Einstein for Sales add-on, you could easily use the Account Plans related list as a resource in your Prompt Templates for rich grounding.
 This option can be especially useful in scenarios when multiple Account Plans exist and the account is transitioned to a new account manager.
-All in all, the sky is the limit when it comes to the number of use cases!
+Moreover, the output can be quickly tested directly in Prompt Builder.
+All in all, the sky’s the limit when it comes to the number of use cases!

 To learn more, check the Dreamforce presentation on Salesforce+.